Meet AV1: A Robot that Helps Sick Kids Remain Present in the Classroom

 The content in KOMP is managed from the connected app.
 Family and friends send messages, images and start video conversations.
 When video calling, the KOMP screen lights up and automatically starts counting down from 10.
 If the user wants to receive the call they just let it count down and it automatically starts, while if they want to reject the call they turn their KOMP off.
 If it is turned off already, the KOMP will call as a normal phone and the senior needs to turn it on to receive the call.

-Having proven its success in Norway, with more than 200 seniors using KOMP, the product will be coming to the UK very soon, and is available for pre-order now.
+Having proven its success in Norway, with more than 200 seniors using KOMP, No Isolation’s product will be coming to the UK very soon, and is available for pre-order now.

 Most Popular Post